eddieantonio/fast-sp/README.md

 </details>

 <details>
-<summary>Python 3.8+ with numpy</summary>
+<summary>Python 3.8+ with NumPy</summary>
-The test cases were generated using numpy shenanigans.
+The test cases were generated using NumPy shenanigans.

-You probably want to create a virtual environment, and install numpy inside it.
+You probably want to create a virtual environment, and install NumPy inside it.
 Here's one way to do it:

     python3 -m venv .venv